fuodorov/kenv/docs/source/tutorial/tutorial.rst

 Tutorial to the code
 ======================================================

-We strongly recommend that you read the manual carefully before starting kenv for the first time.
+We strongly recommend that you read the manual carefully before starting KENV for the first time.

 .. toctree::
   :maxdepth: 2